cheqd/node-docs/docs/build-and-networks/manual-network-setup.md

-# Setting up a new network
+# Setting up a new network manually

 ## Creating a new network from genesis